myers/myers.github.io/_posts/2023-04-30-practical-deep-learning-lesson--is-it-a-hotdog-meets-the-internet.markdown

 [Practical Deep Learning for Coders](https://course.fast.ai/) [Lesson 2](https://course.fast.ai/Lessons/lesson2.html): Let's share this with the world.

+Take aways from video:

+- make a model, then clean the data.
+The initial model you create will help you find the data that doesn't seem to fit it's generalization hypothesis.

 I have shipped even more ML code: [Hotdog or Not?](https://huggingface.co/spaces/myers/hotdog-or-not)

 <figure>